sung-max/minimal/index.md

 <p>&nbsp;</p>
 ## About
 Hi!
-I am a PhD student at MIT EECS, advised by [Prof. Aleksander Mądry](http://madry-lab.ml/).
+I am a PhD student at MIT EECS and CSAIL, fortunate to be advised by [Prof. Aleksander Mądry](http://madry-lab.ml/).

-I work on machine learning, focusing on problems related to robustness.
+I'm broadly interested in machine learning phenomena.
+I'm particularly interested in understanding various aspects of modern machine learning---such as generalization, robustness, and interpretability---through the lens of data.
 <p>&nbsp;</p>

 ## Bio